Bright Futures Gold Seal Eligibility Change

 Students whose initial eligibility for Florida Bright Futures Gold Seal Scholarship begins with the 2012-2013 academic year or thereafter will not be eligible to receive funding for the above scholarship for anything other than Career Education Programs (not applicable for Bachelor's degree).
 Please refer to the Bright Futures website or call 1/888/827/2004 for more information.

 The State of Florida provides scholarships through several programs, the most well known being the Bright Futures scholarship program.
-Full information on all State Programs is available online through the Florida Department of Education/Office of Student Financial Assistance website
+Full information on all State Programs is available online through the Florida Department of Education/Office of Student Financial Assistance website.
+For information on the new Florida Farmworker Student Scholarship please review this information.

 If you are an out of state student check with your state's department of education to see if you are eligible for any state grant that they might administer.